dnanexus/dxfuse/README.md

 database, located on `/var/dxfs/metadata.db`.
 It stores files and directories and tables, indexed for fast queries.

-The exported filesystem is not exactly a normal POSIX filesystem.
+dxfs2 approximates a normal POSIX filesystem, but does not always have the same semantics.
 For example:
-- Metadata like last access time are not supported
+1. Metadata like last access time are not supported
-- Directories to not have create/modify times
+2. Directories to not have create/modify times
-- Overwriting a file is not allowed.
+3. Overwriting a file is not allowed.
-- At some point, we may allow creating new files, but this will not have any concurrency control.
+4. At some point, we may allow creating new files, but this will not have any concurrency control.

 ## Limitations